-We would like to save the brick cape cod house upon which Ms. Taylor was granted a life estate, but plan to demolish the older house at the northeast corner during site construction.
-This corner house could be used from the point we own the property to the start of site construction.
+We would like to save the brick cape cod house that was occupied by Ms. Taylor but plan to demolish the older house at the northeast corner toward the end of site construction.
+During construction the older house on the corner is being used construction offices and a material lay-down area.

-The Building Committee members continue to dialogue with the City of New Albany regarding the results of the traffic study and associated implications of all possible entrance locations.
-The latest plan is to have one entrance/exit off of Dublin-Granville Road at the light intersection, and one on Harlem Road.
+The latest plan is to have one entrance/exit off of Dublin-Granville Road at the traffic light intersection, and another one on Harlem Road.

-Conveniently for us, the city is currently constructing a leisure trail on Harlem Road.
+Conveniently for us, the city has constructed a leisure trail on Harlem Road.
 This trail would connect our church with both Dublin-Granville Road and Greensward.
 As a result, the church property would be accessible to all NA neighborhoods via the leisure trails, so people could walk or ride bikes to the church.
-Because the property is close to the NAPLS campus, students would have easy access to the church from the school as well.
+Since the property is close to the NAPLS campus, students would have easy access to the church from the school as well.
 The Harlem Road site is a 7-minute bike ride to the High School campus and for reference purposes is an 8-minute bike ride from the prior NAPC facility.

 - Do we know what is going to be built (if anything) around the property?

 The property will be surrounded by residential homes in all four directions.
 The adjacent property to the west will continue to be under construction for the next several years.
 The farm to the northwest of the property (across Dublin-Granville Road) will not be developed.
 The farm to the North east will become Taylor Farm Park.